FaceTheFacts/web/CONTRIBUTING.md

 #### Linting and Style Guides

 We use eslint and prettier to automagically format our code.
 ESlint also lints the code for Typescript errors.
+There is a npm script for this purpose.
+Simply run `npm run lint` and you're good to go.

+If you want more control over the process, you can always run eslint and prettier manually like so:

 ```bash
 # From the project root